isvlabs/monolith-to-microservices/README.md

 We will deploy the monolith to Tomcat, and also build a MySQL database on the [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds/) for you as part of the deployment.

-If you browser to the `cfn/` directory in your repository you should see a file `eb.yml`.
+If you browse to the `cfn/` directory in your repository you should see a file `eb.yml`.
 This is a YAML CloudFormation template that will take your monolith and deploy it to Tomcat for you.

 To do this via the AWS CLI from the `cfn/` directory in your repository, run something like: